List of FLCL characters: Atomsk

 During the first season, Haruko searched for an ideal human whose N.O.
 Channel was great enough to enable Atomsk's escape from Medical Mechanica.
 This led her to Naota, though Atomsk's arrival is incomplete since he is sealed within Canti and possesses the robot to ingest Naota to manifest his power to fight the Medical Mechanica robots sent after him.
 While Haruko planned Atomsk's full appearance on Earth by allowing Medical Mechanica's doomsday scheme to occur, it ended up with Atomsk using Naota as a host body to fight a furious Haruko using both his guitar and Naota's before combining them for the death blow.
 But the fight ends abruptly when Naota releases the being while kissing a surprised Haruko after confessing his love for her.
 Atomsk then leaves Earth while damaging the Medical Mechanica plant, with Haruko chasing after him.

 As revealed in the credits of FLCL Progressive, taking place between it and the first season, Atomsk is later found and absorbed by Haruko for the brief moment that resulted in the creation of Julia Jinyu, who attempted to keep him free from Haruko and Medical Mechanica before she was defeated and eaten by the former.
 While not making a direct appearance, Atomsk appears in one of Hidomi Hibajiri's dreams, alluding a connection between the two.
 Atomsk eventually returns to Earth to reclaim his guitar as a maddened Hidomi battles Haruko, first possessing Canti and then Julia before flying off.

 Atomsk is named after the novel Atomsk by Carmichael Smith (a pseudonym of Paul Myron Anthony Linebarger, better known as Cordwainer Smith).
-In the director commentary on the third DVD, the director states that he is unsure as to how it's really pronounced (in the English version of FLCL, it is pronounced "atomisk").
+In the director commentary on the third DVD, the director states that he is unsure as to how it is really pronounced (in the English version of FLCL, it is pronounced "atomisk").